prathikshetty14/BuyBusy-II/README.md

 ## About the Project

-BusyBuy is an E-Commerce web application that allows users to browse available items, add or remove them from their shopping cart, and complete the purchasing process.
+ShopSwift is an E-Commerce web application that allows users to browse available items, add or remove them from their shopping cart, and complete the purchasing process.
 It provides a seamless shopping experience for users.

 ## Features